alinatussupova/weather_api/README.md

 **Data for the whole period for one specific station:**

-So that, it shows data starting from 18-19 century.
+So that, it shows data starting from XVIII-XIX centuries.

 ![image](https://user-images.githubusercontent.com/102950421/223059838-cf6a862d-b53a-4d60-959e-8766b63eb263.png)